andrerferrer/flatpickr-stimulus-demo/README.md

 - `yarn add flatpickr`

-- have a model with the date / date-time
+- have a model with the date

 eg.: `rails g model booking restaurant:references booked_at:datetime`